art school instructors

 Elizabeth Goddard earned her MA in Art Education from the University of New Mexico.
 She has been an instructor for over 20 years teaching the visual arts to everyone from elementary children to USC Upstate students.
 Before Goddard relocated to Spartanburg she was the Curator and Director of Education at the Urban Institute for Contemporary Arts in Grand Rapids, MI.
 In 2015 Goddard was awarded Museum Educator of the Year by the South Carolina Arts Education Association.
 She maintains a studio practice with a focus on printmaking and collage.

 Gary Huntoon started working with clay in California in 1962 while attending UCLA.
-Gary works both in hand-building and wheel thrown techniques, although his preference is hand-building.
+Gary worked both in hand-building and wheel thrown techniques, although his preference was hand-building.
 He taught Ceramics & 3D Art at Parish Episcopal Day School, and was an instructor for High School & Middle School.
 He also taught Continuing Ed Ceramic classes at Richland Junior College, and workshops throughout the State of Texas, particularly at the Hill Country Arts Foundation in Ingram.
 He also taught at the Museum School in Houston and Collin Community College in Plano.
-He recently relocated to Travelers Rest, SC and has been teaching for SAM since the summer of 2014.
+Later in life, he relocated to Travelers Rest, SC and taught ceramics at Spartanburg Art Museum from 2014 until his passing in 2022.